spryker/spryker-docs/docs/scos/dev/features/202108.0/content-items/content-item-types-module-relations.md

 title: Content item types- module relations
 description: Learn about all the content item types and module relations used for them.
 originalLink: https://documentation.spryker.com/2021080/docs/content-item-types-module-relations
+originalArticleId: dc32fefa-b80c-4924-8ee3-1da9be159722
 redirect_from:
   - /2021080/docs/content-item-types-module-relations
   - /2021080/docs/en/content-item-types-module-relations
+  - /docs/content-item-types-module-relations
+  - /docs/en/content-item-types-module-relations
 ---

 This document describes each content item type and the modules relations used for them.

 ## Banner
 Banner content item is a content piece that consists of text, a background image and a link.
-A content manager specifies the values when [creating the content item](https://documentation.spryker.com/docs/creating-content-items#content-item--banner) in the Back Office > **Content Management** > **Content Items**.
+A content manager specifies the values when [creating the content item](/docs/scos/user/user-guides/{{ page.version }}/back-office-user-guide/content/content-items/creating-content-items.html#content-item--banner) in the Back Office > **Content Management** > **Content Items**.
 The scheme shows the module relations of the Banner content item:
 ![Banner CI module relations](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/CMS/Content+Items/Content+Items+Types%3A+Module+Relations/banner-module-relations.png){height="" width=""}